 22 Years Ago: Sara Evans Scores First No. 1 Hit

-Evans returned to the top of the charts one year later, with the title track of her next album, ‘Born to Fly.’
-Her other chart-topping hits include ‘Suds in the Bucket,’ ‘A Real Fine Place to Start’ and ‘A Little Bit Stronger.’
+Evans returned to the top of the charts one year later, with the title track of her next album, Born to Fly.
+The 45-year-old's other chart-topping hits include "Suds in the Bucket," "A Real Fine Place to Start" and "A Little Bit Stronger."

-“My goal every time I go in the studio to make a new record is to challenge myself a little bit more, to try to have the newest and freshest sound, but still the Sara Evans sound,” she notes.
+“My goal every time I go in the studio to make a new record is to challenge myself a little bit more, to try to have the newest and freshest sound, but still the Sara Evans sound,” Evans notes.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.

 See Sara Evans + More Country Stars Then and Now: